CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="HungryGames+makeAndAddEvent"></a>

-### hungryGames.makeAndAddEvent(id, type, message, numVictim, numAttacker, victimOutcome, attackerOutcome, victimKiller, attackerKiller) ⇒ <code>string</code>
+### hungryGames.makeAndAddEvent(id, type, message, numVictim, numAttacker, victimOutcome, attackerOutcome, victimKiller, attackerKiller, vWeapon, aWeapon) ⇒ <code>string</code>
 Creates an event and adds it to the custom events for the given guild.

 **Kind**: instance method of [<code>HungryGames</code>](#HungryGames)